qfl1ck32/x-ui/DOCUMENTATION.md

   // This should be the same as the name you've given the CRUD on the backend name = "projects";

-  // The project already exposes methods for CRUD operations

   // You have ability here to enter additional methods getProjectMemberCount(projectId: any) {
     return this.apolloClient.query({